eyoelmeles/eyoelmeles.github.io/content/portfolio/index.md

 # Eyoel Meles

-Full Stack Engineer focused on buiilding Products with extra details on the user experience.
-I am a big fan of open-source and I am always looking for ways to contribute to the community.
+Full-stack Engineer focused on building products with extra care for details for user's experience.
+I am a big fan of open-source, and I am always looking for ways to contribute to the community.

-## About

-As a Full Stack Engineer, I have taken many products from scratch, through launch, and into scaling.
-I have a strong understanding of the full web technology stack, including databases, APIs, and front-end development.
-I have experience in building scalable web applications, RESTful APIs, and microservices.
-I have over 3 years of experience.

 ## Work Experience